 Years Ended December 31,

-2017 2016 2015
+2018 2017 2016

 (In thousands)

-United States operations \$(32,640) \$51,351 \$37,450
+United States operations \$(21,218) \$(32,640) \$51,351

-Foreign operations 44,025 39,055 23,221
+Foreign operations 78,621 44,025 39,055

-Total \$ 11,385 \$90,406 \$60,671
+Total \$ 57,403 \$ 11,385 \$90,406

-The 2017 Tax Act is making significant changes to the previous tax law.
-Included among the numerous changes are a reduction of the federal statutory rate from 35% to 21%, limitations on the deductibility of interest expense and executive compensation, and the elimination of certain domestic tax deductions such as the domestic production activities deduction.
-Additionally, the 2017 Tax Act imposes a one-time repatriation tax on accumulated foreign subsidiaries' untaxed foreign earnings (the "Toll Tax").
+The 2017 Tax Act made significant changes to the previous tax law.
+Included among the numerous changes were a reduction of the federal statutory rate from 35% to 21%, limitations on the deductibility of interest expense and executive compensation, and the elimination of certain domestic tax deductions such as the domestic production activities deduction.
+Additionally, the 2017 Tax Act imposed a one-time repatriation tax on accumulated foreign subsidiaries' untaxed foreign earnings (the "Toll Tax").

-The 2017 Tax Act implements a territorial tax system and includes base erosion provisions on non-U.S. earnings, which subjects certain foreign earnings to additional taxation as global intangible low-taxed income ("GILTI").
-These provisions are effective on January 1, 2018.
-The Company has not completed its full analysis related to the GILTI provision within the 2017 Tax Act.
-The Company has not yet elected a policy as to whether it will recognize deferred taxes for basis difference expected to reverse as GILTI or whether the Company will account for GILTI as a period costs if and when incurred.
+The 2017 Tax Act implemented a territorial tax system and included base erosion provisions on non-U.S. earnings, which subjects certain foreign earnings to additional taxation as global intangible low-taxed income ("GILTI").
+These provisions were effective on January 1, 2018.
+As of December 31, 2017, the Company had not completed its full analysis related to the GILTI provisions.
+Upon further analysis of the 2017 Tax Act during 2018, the Company has elected to account for GILTI as a period cost in the year the tax is incurred.

 Deferred tax assets and liabilities are measured at the enacted tax rate expected to apply when they are realized or settled.
-We recognized an estimated benefit of \$43.4 million from the re-measurement of the Company's net deferred tax liabilities at the reduced rate of 21%.
+During 2017, the Company recognized a provisional benefit of \$43.4 million from the remeasurement of the Company's net deferred tax liabilities at the reduced rate of 21%.
+The Company has finalized the remeasurement of its net deferred tax liabilities, as a result of the reduced rate, as of December 31, 2018.

-The 2017 Tax Act eliminates the deferral of U.S. income tax on unrepatriated earnings from foreign subsidiaries through the imposition of the Toll Tax, a one-time tax in 2017 on deemed repatriated foreign earnings, which is paid over an eight-year period.
-The tax is assessed on the foreign subsidiary accumulated foreign earnings that were not previously taxed.
+The 2017 Tax Act eliminated the deferral of U.S. income tax on unrepatriated earnings from foreign subsidiaries through the imposition of the Toll Tax, a one-time tax in 2017 on deemed repatriated foreign earnings, which is paid over an eight-year period.
+The tax is assessed on the foreign subsidiary's accumulated foreign earnings that were not previously taxed.
 Foreign earnings in cash and cash equivalents are taxed at 15.5% and all other earnings are taxed at 8.0%.
 The calculation of the Toll Tax allows for the ability to offset positive foreign earnings with existing foreign deficits and use of foreign tax credits.
-The Company prepared a reasonable estimate of this tax and expects to continue to refine the estimate as it finalizes its 2017 tax returns.
-As of December 31, 2017, we recorded an estimated income tax expense of \$5.5 million related to the Toll Tax, of which, \$0.4 million is expected to be paid within one year.
+The Company prepared a reasonable estimate of the Toll tax as of December 31, 2017 amounting to an expense of \$5.5 million, of which \$0.4 million was expected to be paid within one year.
+As the Company finalized its 2017 income tax returns during 2018, the Company recorded a benefit of \$1.0 million to reduce the provisional estimate to the final total Toll Tax of \$4.5 million.